 When I asked Adriano about the future of the jeans laundering industry, he told me he envisions how robots, sophisticated machines, and AI design software will be working together to create great products in a world where people are happy.

-In the member resource How Jeans Are Made: Pre-Washing and Pre-Distressing, as well as in the lesson Pre-Washed Shortcut or Raw Denim DIY? of the Denim 101 course, you can learn more about pre-washing and garment finishing.
+In the blog post How Jeans Are Made: Pre-Washing and Pre-Distressing you can learn more about pre-washing and garment finishing.

 If you want a heads up whenever I post new stories, you can sign up for the free Denimhunters email newsletter.